-Preparing for admission to the Graduate Program
+Preparing for Admission to the Graduate Program

 All areas of the Ph.D. program are research-oriented.
 Therefore, applicants should have research experience before applying to the program.
 The Department’s aim is to train researchers dedicated to increasing the body of scientific knowledge upon which the discipline of psychology rests.
-This applies to the Clinical area as well: although this area offers excellent clinical training, the emphasis lies in research, not in training private practitioners.
+This applies to the Clinical area as well: although this area offers excellent clinical training, the emphasis lies in research, not in training counselors or private practitioners.

-The department regards a broad undergraduate background in the behavioral, biological, physical, and social sciences as the best preparation for graduate study in psychology.
+The Department regards a broad undergraduate background in the behavioral, biological, physical, and social sciences as the best preparation for graduate study in psychology.
 It is desirable but not required to have majored in psychology.
 A course in college level math or statistics is required.

-IMPORTANT: Some areas within this Department have additional requirements.
+IMPORTANT: Some areas within this department have additional requirements.
 Be sure to view their admissions statements below:

 Behavioral Neuroscience Area: Undergraduate courses in basic biological and physical sciences are strongly recommended.

-Cognitive Area: Consistent with the interdisciplinary nature of cognitive psychology and cognitive science, the area welcomes applicants with majors or strong backgrounds in any of a number of areas, including cognitive science, psychology, computer science, applied mathematics, engineering, neuroscience and linguistics.
+Cognitive Area: Consistent with the interdisciplinary nature of cognitive psychology and cognitive science, the area welcomes applicants with majors or strong backgrounds in any of a number of areas, including cognitive science, psychology, computer science, applied mathematics, engineering, neuroscience, and linguistics.

 Research Experience, Letters, and Other Important Considerations

 The Department seeks a diverse student body.
-Cultural diversity and socioeconomic background are strongly considered when assessing candidate’s potential for graduate study.
+Cultural diversity and socioeconomic background are strongly considered when assessing a candidate’s potential for graduate study.
 Applicants are encouraged to include information on their background, achievements, obstacles, and special contributions to the discipline on their application.